Reusing Historical Trajectories in Natural Policy Gradient via Importance Sampling: Convergence and Convergence Rate: Convergence Analysis

 \section{Convergence Analysis}

 In this section, we analyze the convergence behavior of RNPG by the ordinary differential equation (ODE) method.
 Throughout the rest of the paper, we only reuse historical trajectories on the gradient estimator $\widehat{\nabla \eta}(\theta_n)$, while we use trajectories generated by the current policy to estimate the inverse FIM $\widehat{F}^{-1}(\theta_n) = \widetilde{F}^{-1}(\theta_n) = \left(\epsilon I_d+\frac{1}{B} \sum_{i=1}^{B} S(\xi_n^i,\theta_n)\right)^{-1}$.
-One of the reasons for such procedure is the high computational cost for estimating the inverse FIM with reusing historical trajectories.
-We will numerically show that, reusing historical trajectories in estimating inverse FIM only slightly improves the performance with much more significantly increased computational time.
+Not reusing samples for the inverse FIM helps simplify the analysis, as correlated samples in the inverse FIM estimator are extremely challenging to handle due to the matrix inversion.
+Also, our numerical results show that reusing historical trajectories in the inverse FIM estimator, compared to reusing in the gradient estimator, yields only a minor performance improvement.
+For clarity, we denote the reuse size for the gradient estimator by \( K \) instead of \( K_1 \).

 We show that RNPG and VNPG share the same limit ODE, while the bias resulting from the interdependence between iterations gradually diminishes, ultimately becoming insignificant in the asymptotic sense.
 We then propose some approximations to make the proposed algorithm more practical, and apply the proposed algorithm to some popular policy optimization algorithms such as TRPO.